magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 	In addition, you can optionally manage `config.local.php` using scripting or automation tools.
 However, discussion of those tools is beyond the scope of this guide.

 ## Manage your configuration and protect sensitive data {#cloud-config-manage-sens-over}
-Magento's store configuration is usually located in the database.
+Magento's store configuration is stored located in the database and there is one database per system.
 This can make the configuration of multiple systems (such as staging and production) difficult.

 Starting with version 2.1.4, we provide the following: